Cat A, B, S and N explained

 What is a Category S write-off?

-Cat S means the car has sustained some structural damage, this could be as minor as a bumper being hit, or more serious, like a crumple zone being crushed, or the chassis being twisted due to a heavy impact.
+Cat S means your car has sustained structural damage.
+This could be as minor as a bumper being hit, or more serious, like a crumple zone being crushed or the chassis being twisted due to a heavy impact.

-These cars can be safely repaired and put back on the road.
-Bear in mind that the expense of doing this will sometimes outweigh the total value of the car.
+These cars can be safely repaired and put back on the road, but bear in mind the expense of doing this will sometimes outweigh the total value of the car.

 What is a Category N write-off?

-Cat N replaced the original Category D or Cat D in 2017, it’s reserved for cars that haven’t sustained any structural damage.
+Cat N replaced the original Category D or Cat D in 2017.
+It is reserved for cars that have not sustained any structural damage.

 How do I buy back and repair a Cat S or N write-off?

-If you buy back a written-off Cat S or Cat N vehicle from your insurer, you’ll either have to take a smaller insurance payout, or none at all.
-You might do this if you want to either:
+Yes, you can buy back your Cat S or Cat N vehicle from your insurer and arrange your own repairs.
+To do so, you will need to negotiate the terms with your insurer, which usually means accepting a smaller payout, or none at all.
+You might choose to do this if you want to:

 - Repair your vehicle and keep it